cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 - [Various games and puzzles](https://en.wikipedia.org/wiki/List_of_NP-complete_problems#Games_and_puzzles)
 - [Boolean Satisfiability/SAT](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem): the first discovered NP-Complete problem, although a bit technical for this article.

 If you are able to find a polynomial time (P) algorithm for any of the above problems, or prove that any one of them can't be solved in polynomial time, then congratulations!
-You have done what no mathemetician could and solved the problem of P vs NP—and also are eligible to [redeem a million dollars](https://www.claymath.org/millennium-problems/) if you'd like and maybe send me a finder's fee.
-It seems like doing this should not be that hard (at least to me), however the inability of anyone to come up with any efficient algorithms or proof that none exists certainy speaks to the contrary.P vs NP continues to be a problem with a seemingly obvious answer and seemingly easy way of proving it that defies solving.
+You have done what no mathematician could and solved the problem of P vs NP—and also are eligible to [redeem a million dollars](https://www.claymath.org/millennium-problems/) if you'd like and maybe send me a finder's fee.
+It seems like doing this should not be that hard (at least to me), however the inability of anyone to come up with any efficient algorithms or proof that none exists certainly speaks to the contrary.P vs NP continues to be a problem with a seemingly obvious answer and seemingly easy way of proving it that defies solving.